Château Burrus: History

 It was the family home of Maurice Burrus, a tobacco manufacturer and famous boss, built in 1900.
 During the Second World War, the chateau was requisitioned and transformed into a training centre for SS officers.
 It is in neo-baroque style.
 Maurice Burrus belonged to one of the largest families of tobacco manufacturers.
-The factory was closed in 1947 and after Maurice's death in 1959, the building was sold to a religious congregation, and then resold to private individuals.
-Today the building has been abandoned and is often visited by urban explorers.
+The factory was closed in 1947, and after Maurice's death in 1959, the building was sold to a religious congregation and then resold to private individuals.
+Today, the building has been abandoned and is often visited by urban explorers.
 In 2022 a family bought the château and started renovating it.

 Architecture

 The chateau is in neo-baroque style like Opéra Garnier (1875) or Saint-Maurice church in Freyming-Merlebach (1913).
 The architects are two Alsatians who studied in Stuttgart and at the École des Beaux-Arts in Paris, Jules Berninger and his brother-in-law Gustave Krafft.

 The ground floor consists of eight rooms and a large hall.

-The hall features Ionic and Corinthian style columns and is adorned with fake yellow marble.
+The hall features Ionic and Corinthian-style columns and is adorned with fake yellow marble.
 It is in the centre of the chateau and opens onto all the rooms and all the floors.

 The green room is adorned with mirror holders which considerably enlarge the room.
 It is adorned with a ceiling painted with a slightly cloudy sky.

-The red room is the most opulent, with its two fake red marble columns, its copper gilding which magnifies all the details of the ceiling, doors and walls covered in some places with red satin silk tapestries.
+The red room is the most opulent, with its two fake red marble columns, its copper gilding which magnifies all the ceiling details, doors and walls covered in some places with red satin silk tapestries.

 The wooden room is, as its name suggests, all in wood from floor to ceiling and half of the wall covered with embossed cardboard tapestries.
 Renaissance-style furniture proudly stands in the room.